saurtron/spring/doc/EngineHandlers.md

 - An easy way for games to convert some of their gadgets/widgets to c++ and share with other projects.

 ### Motivation

+Currently there is no clear mechanism to implement activable engine modules.

+These modules could implement useful functionality that not all games would like to implement, or where a game might later want to override it by disabling it.

 #### Performance